Balance Back to the Spine

 - Complement brace wear to help maintain the correction achieved with bracing

-- Improve muscular balance
+- Improve muscular balance and spinal flexibility

 - Improve posture and body appearance